stavco9/mlops-final-project/docs/MIDTERM_EXERCISE.md

 * Phase 4: Train our python modules based on the train slice of our source (input) dataset and validate it with our validate slice:
    * lightgbm
    * Conv_AE
-* Phase 5: Implement an algorithm to find slices of dataset which the model perform badly on.
-That means low recall rate.
+* Phase 5: Implement the FraeAI algorithm to find slices of dataset which the model perform badly on and observe the desired metrics.
-* Phase 6: Choose an algorithm for generating time-series data (Synthetic data) with similar distribution as the problematic slices.
-Possible packages are Time GAN and Deep Echo.
+* Phase 6: Upload the trained baseline model & FraeAI metrics to Databricks platform
-* Phase 7: Use the extended data sets to train again and fine tune the models:
+* Phase 7: Show our results in the Databricks platform to show the FraeAI metrics results (F2, precision, recall), and whether the following has been improved:
-   * lightgbm
-   * Conv_AE
-* Phase 8: Show our results by comparing the perfomance on the test set with and without our method.
-We will apply same algorithm for detecting problematic slices so get customer will be aware in case that our model has sub optimal performance over some data.
-Check if the following model aspects have been improved by the target improvement we've defined ourselves:
-     * False negative rate
-     * Recall rate
+  * The f2 score improvement for each feature
-* Phase 9: Export the trained model and create an application which wraps the model with simlpe user interface.
+* Phase 8: Load the model from databricks and run a prediction based on the test set

 ## Architecture